ahlstromcj/seq66/README.md

     *   Qt 5 (cross-platform).
 A grid of loop buttons, unlimited external windows.
 Qt style-sheet support.
-    *   Tabs for management of sets, mute-groups, song mode, pattern editing, event-editing, play-lists, and session information.
+    *   Tabs or external windows for management of sets, mute-groups, song layout, event-editing, play-lists, and session information.
     *   Low-frequency oscillator (LFO) for modifying continuous controller (CC) and velocity values.
-    *   An editor for expansion/compression/alignment of note patterns.
+    *   A "fixer" for expansion/compression/alignment of note patterns.
-    *   Color-able pattern slots; the color palette for slots etc. can be saved and modified.
+    *   Colorable pattern slots; the color palette can be saved and modified.
     *   Horizontal and vertical zoom in the pattern and song editors.
-    *   A headless version can be built.
+    *   A headless/daemon version can be built.

 ##  Configuration files